How to Plan Your Holiday E-commerce Strategy on Social Media

 Once you’ve decided on your goals (and the metrics to measure those goals), it’s a good time to nail down your timeline.

 Timing is everything when it comes to holiday marketing campaigns, and you’ll want to set your timeline well in advance of your launch date.
-Here are some key dates for the 2019 holiday season:
+Here are some key dates for the 2020 holiday season:

-- Halloween: Thursday, October 31
+- Halloween: 31 October

-- American Thanksgiving: Thursday, November 28
+- American Thanksgiving: Thursday, 26 November

-- Black Friday: Friday, November 29
+- Black Friday: Friday, 27 November

-- Cyber Monday: Monday, December 2
+- Cyber Monday: Monday, 30 November

-- Boxing Day: Thursday, December 26
+- Boxing Day: Saturday, 26 November

-For example, if your focus is generating ecommerce sales, you need to break down how and when each product will be promoted in the lead-up to the holidays.
+For example, if your focus is generating e-commerce sales, you need to break down how and when each product will be promoted in the lead-up to the holidays.

-But even if you’re only running a few promotions during the holidays, it’s really important to build a calendar with your key promotion periods for the season.
+Even if you’re only running a few promotions during the holidays, it’s really important to build a calendar with your key promotion periods for the season.